timetoady/timetoady.gihub.io/_posts/2020-10-27-Todo-Backend-Design.md

 ```
 ###### If you aren't already saying ["And then?"](https://www.youtube.com/watch?v=CkdyU_eUm1U) each time you code something like this, you will now.

-Well, sort of.
+Well, sort of rise from its grave.
 It also required going back to add a couple more API routes: one to remove all to-do's of a selected category (because it turns out removing a category without removing the to-dos attached to that category caused a nice little Hindenbug); and one to give the right keycodes, turn keys in unison, and press the big red button to wipe both categories and to-dos clean.

-Because sometimes, you just don't want to have anything to do anymore, and you choose the nuclear option
+Because sometimes, you just don't want to have anything to do anymore, and you choose the nuclear option.

 ## A Note on Documentation